TheAvtarSingh/Minor-Project-Avtar-Singh-2023/readme.md

-# Awesome Spring Boot Data JPA Backend
+# Minor Project - Spring Data JPA - Avtar Singh - 20csu241

 Welcome to the documentation for your minor project backend built using Spring Boot Data JPA.
 This backend application provides a set of APIs to manage vehicles, users, and bookings.
 Follow this guide to understand the workflow and execute the requests in the specified order.